REDX-CORPORATION/html-obfuscator-advanced/README.md

 ## 📄 License

-MIT License — Free to use, modify & distribute.
+MIT License — Free to use, modify & distribute with proper credits.

 ---